KateLotero/Dashboard__NILM/README.md

 ### Model_LSTM

 This directory is made up of two jupyter notebooks.
 On the one hand, Nix_Core has the main function that allows connection to MongoDB Atlas.
-For this, it is necessary to provide the location of the trained models and the data to be analyzed, the latter is also built in this notebook.
+For this, it is necessary to provide the location of the trained models and the data to be analyzed, the latter is also built in this notebook ([Preproccesed Data]([https://coreui.io/pro/react](https://drive.google.com/drive/folders/1d7CwdO99v2v_0pWSBRJlDpGFPcLnFrW4?usp=sharing))).
 The addresses can be changed by the end user and to carry out a test it is only necessary to define a start date, like this:

 Bbackend_to_MongoDB('2022-01-01')